jameshfisher/jameshfisher.com/_posts/2016-12-15-file-descriptor-misnomer.md

 ---
-title: "File descriptor" is a misnomer
+title: '"File descriptor" is a misnomer'
 ---

 People say "in UNIX, everything is a file".
 And that we interact with the operating system through "file descriptors".